oracle-livelabs/developer/ai-optimizer/explore/explore.md

 ## Introduction

-In this lab, you will explore the environment that was created in the *Get Started* module.
+In this lab, you will explore the environment that was created in the *Get Started* lab.
 You will set up the database connection, configure the OCI credentials, add new LLMs and Embedding models and test out the *Chat* feature for the first time.

 Estimated Time: -- minutes

 ### Objectives

 In this lab, you will:
-* Set the connection to your Oracle DB23ai
+* Set the connection to your Oracle Database 23ai
 * Set your Oracle Cloud Infrastructure credentials for OCI connectivity
 * Configure the LLMs and embedding models you will use in the following labs
 * Test the *Chat* feature for the first time